aistabci/abci-docs/en/docs/abci-singularity-endpoint.md

 [username@es1 ~]$
 ```

-If the signature cannot be verified, WARNING message similar to the following, but the download will continue.
+If the signature cannot be verified, you will see a warning message similar to the following, but the download will continue.

 ```
 WARNING: Skipping container verification